gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 This framework would have to be:

-* **universal**, work for all types of sites from simple brocurewares to complex webapps.
+* **universal**, work for all types of sites from simple brocurewares to complex web-apps.
 * **simple**, not requiring any setup to start using and with thoughtful APIs to extend the framework.
 * **fast**, doesn't lose customers to slow page loads.
 Takes advantage of HTTP/2, browser caching, service workers, inlined critical css, and code splitting so your site always loads incredibly fast—no matter what you build.
-* **Javascript-driven**, the web is huge and intensely competative.
+* **JavaScript-driven**, the web is huge and intensely competitive.
 Sites that win are fast and richly interactive.
-Your framework must make it trivial to use advanced Javascript.
+Your framework must make it trivial to use advanced JavaScript.
-* **team ready**, use industry standard collaboration tools like NPM, Git, and continous deployment, so your team is always on the same page and shipping new features is easy.
+* **team ready**, use industry standard collaboration tools like NPM, Git, and continuous deployment, so your team is always on the same page and shipping new features is easy.
-* **modular**, allows for cleanly seperated features so fixing bugs and adding new features is easy and complexity is contained.
+* **modular**, allows for cleanly separated features so fixing bugs and adding new features is easy and complexity is contained.
 * **internet scale**, launch your site to millions without crashing your site (or your wallet).